IvanIsCoding/IntroPythonWorkshop/README.md

 # Intro to Python Workshop ![Python 3.5+](https://img.shields.io/badge/python-3.5+-blue.svg)

 The attached code was created for the Introduction to Python Workshop run by the Quantitative Sciences Course Union at the University of British Columbia, Okanagan.
-For more information: visit the QSCU website(http://qscu.org/)
+For more information: visit http://qscu.org/

 ## Quickstart